Waelthus/Waelthus.github.io/index.md

 ## Work topics

 I'm focusing my work on observations of the Lyman-α forest and its cosmological as well as astrophysical interpretation using Cosmological Simulations.
-Currently I'm involved in the Dark Energy spectroscopic instrument (DESI) survey working on measurements of the Lyα forest power spectrum and performing Nyx hydrodynamical simulations of up to 4096<sup>3<\sup> resolution elements on the Joliot-Curie Supercomputer at the TGCC (très grand centre de calcul) in Bruyères-le-Châtel, France.
+Currently I'm involved in the Dark Energy spectroscopic instrument (DESI) survey working on measurements of the Lyα forest power spectrum and performing Nyx hydrodynamical simulations of up to 4096<sup>3</sup> resolution elements on the Joliot-Curie Supercomputer at the TGCC (très grand centre de calcul) in Bruyères-le-Châtel, France.

-The goal of this work is to obtain more accurate constraints on warm dark matter (WDM), the neutrino mass Σm<sub>ν<\sub> and inflationary parameters.
+The goal of this work is to obtain more accurate constraints on warm dark matter (WDM), the neutrino mass Σm<sub>ν</sub> and inflationary parameters.

 ## Publications